hey-api/openapi-ts/docs/openapi-ts/integrations.md

 ## Upload OpenAPI Spec

-First, you need to configure your API services to send us OpenAPI specifications.
+First, you need to configure your API build workflow to send us OpenAPI specifications.
 This can be done by adding our [hey-api/upload-openapi-spec](https://github.com/marketplace/actions/upload-openapi-spec-by-hey-api) GitHub Action into your CI workflow.

 ```yaml
 name: Upload OpenAPI Specification